dsimonaits/dsimonaits/README.md

 🌐 Global Outlook: Fluent in English, I ensure seamless communication within multicultural teams and am open to international opportunities.

 🌱 Continuous Growth: My commitment to personal and professional growth is unwavering.
-I'm not just a developer; I'm a passionate learner, ready to take on the future of tech.
+I'm not just a developer, I'm a passionate learner, ready to take on the future of tech.

 Let's embark on this journey together, creating innovative solutions and advancing technology.
 <!---